MultiSafepay/docs/content/integration/checkouts/payment-pages/styling-payment-pages.md

 ---
 We recommend styling MultiSafepay payment pages to be consistent with the look and feel of your website.

-## Via your MultiSafepay dashboard
+You can do this via your MultiSafepay dashboard, or our API.

+## Dashboard

 To style payment page templates from your MultiSafepay dashboard, follow these steps: